WouterBonhof/wouterbonhof.github.io/_portfolio/portfolio-1.md

 # _Page still under construction_

 During my Data Traineeship at House of Bèta I worked part-time as a Power BI consultant for the fictional broker WoningNood.
 Ferdy, an instructor from Data2Benefit, functioned as the contactpoint for WoningNood.

 ## Situation
 The brokers at WoningNood have informed their managers that the current data system is not sufficient.
 Every week, the brokers spend at least two hours per person looking for data on the internet for their analyses and visualisations.
-The board has therefore hired a consultant to investigate the implementation of a Power BI dashboard in which data is extracted through API's.
+The board has therefore hired a consultant to investigate the implementation of a Power BI report in which data is extracted through API's.
 Internal data from WoningNood must be included in the prototype as well, allowing the company to compare themselves against market standards.

 ## Product
-A fully functioning dashboard was produced within the expected time.
+A fully functioning report was produced within the expected time.
 Included were a homepage, four pages with data and visualisations and a final page listing the sources.
 Data from the CBS (Centraal Bureau voor Statistic/ Central Bureau for Statistiscs) was connected through API's and subjected to rigorous cleaning.
 Several new tables had to be made by merging and appending tables and all final tables were connected in a datamodel.
 <p align="center"><img src="/images/Datamodel.png" alt="Datamodel" width="750"></p>

 ### Homepage and Kerncijfers 2023